Choose a writing niche.

 I can’t imagine the amount of work it takes to get a good novel off the ground.
 From what I understand the common route to publication is to first have a number of small stories published.

 Payment is very difficult to pin down as well.
-It really all depends on your ability, reputation and the publisher.
+It really all depends on your ability, reputation, and the publisher.
 Stephen King explained in On Writing how he received a $2500 advance for Carrie.
-That’s an icredibly small fee when you consider how successful Carrie has become.
+That’s an incredibly small fee when you consider how successful Carrie has become.